we-ai/stream-Firestore-to-BigQuery/Readme.md

 # Stream Firestore to BigQuery

-This project contains Google Cloud Functions that streams data from Firestore to BigQuery in real-time.
-It also includes utility functions to manage tables and table schemas in BigQuery using command lines.
+This project contains Google Cloud Functions that stream data from Firestore to BigQuery in real-time.
+It also includes utility functions to manage tables and table schemas in BigQuery using command line.

 ## Features

-- Real-time streaming of Firestore changes to a buffer tables in BigQuery.
-Nested objects and arrays are flattened for easier querying.
+- Real-time streaming of Firestore changes to buffer tables in BigQuery.
+Nested objects and arrays are flattened.
 During this process:
-  - Warning messages are saved in a warning table for records have schema issue compared with pre-defined schema.
+  - Warning messages are saved in a warning table for records that have schema issues compared with the pre-defined schema.
-  - Error messages are saved in a error table for records that cannot be successfully processed.
+  - Error messages are saved in an error table for records that cannot be successfully processed.
-  - Other logic (data cleanup, data transormation, etc) can be added in this process
+  - Other logic (data cleanup, data transformation, etc.) can be added in this process
 - At defined intervals (e.g. every 30 minutes), buffer tables are synchronized into target tables (the tables to be used for downstream analysis).
 The data sync is scheduled using Cloud Scheduler, but can also be triggered manually for flexibility.
-- `localRun.js` can run directly, or accept arguments from command line, to use local utility functions for manual managing Firestore and BigQuery data.
+- `localRun.js` can run directly, or accept arguments from the command line, to use local utility functions for manually managing Firestore and BigQuery data.

 ## Prerequisites